solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 However, if each case is unique, then its value is also relative, a value that is only known by what one has.
 One simply sacrifices, as I have done through private means, and the matter will soon be decided: who is right, I, who has seen, or Mr. Rzehak, who has seen nothing.

+I leave the reply to the zoological objections to my friend Dr. Weinland.

 ...